jonhiggs/ml67/doc/03-patching.md

 The first job is to pull apart your keyboard.
 Remove the screws from the bottom.
 There will be a couple of tabs at the back.
 Pop the outside shell out with a small screwdriver, then pop out the front.

+Remove the plastic shroud and take the little caps off the LEDs.
+They will fall off and get lost very easily.

-Remove the plastic shroud, then lift the keyboard out.
+Lift the keyboard out.
 It will be connected to a small controller via a 28pin connector.
-Be gentle and it should lift out.

 At this point you should have a circuit board that looks like this.

 ![Underside of Board](../images/board-underside.png)

-Now we are ready to move on to deciphering the circuit.

 ## Positioning the Teensy

 We need to decide where we are going to put the Teensy.
 There are a couple of design considerations.
-The position of the USB connector; will it physically fit where you plan to put it, and can you get the USB cable into the plug once it's in place.

-If you are planing on using the original case, have a read about the [original controller](./06-usb_connector).
-I think it's possible to reuse it but there are some things you should be aware of.
+- Can you fit a USB cable into the plug?
+- Have you obscured any of the holes that the base uses to line up the board?
+- Will it physically fit into the base with the added hight of the Teensy?
+- Have you obscured the only point available for one of the pins? (unlikely regardless of where you use.)
+- Are most of the points nearby so you're not running silly amounts of wire around?

+The point I used was quite close to a hole in the board but it worked pretty good I thought.

-In my design, I'm opting for the new keyboard to be a drop-in replacement for my [ML62](https://github.com/jonhiggs/ml62).
-I'm going to place my Teensy on the Filco board with some double-sided tape.
+I placed my Teensy on the Filco board with some double-sided tape.
 I've also grounded the Filco using the solder pad on the underside of the Teensy.
-In the position I chose, it's still possible to use the original case if I choose.

 ![Grounded Filco](../images/grounded.png)

 ## Merging Columns

-On the underside of the Filco board, we need to short some of the columns together to reduce the number of pins that are required on the Teensy.
-For a better description as to why, see [chapter 2](./02-circuit).
+On the underside of the Filco board, we need to short the columns we decided to merge in the [last chapter]().
 It doesn't matter which points you use, it's up to you.

-The columns that we are joining are:
+The columns that we will be joining are:
 `C12` -> `C1`
 `C14` -> `C2`
 `C0`  -> `C3`